X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Data: X-Ray-luminous Supernovae

 The likelihood that X-ray activity occurred outside the observational windows and outside the typical range of X-ray telescopic sensitivity ($\leq$ 10 keV) is very high, particularly for SNe with scant observational data.
-For example, in researching the surprising X-ray emission of Type Ib/c SNe, \citet{Marg17} have proposed that as much as $\sim$ 40\% of Ib/C SNe could be X-ray luminous at t $\gtrsim$ 1000 days.
-The implications of this are that a significant percentage of SN X-ray emission is simply being unobserved.
-However, no agreed upon spectral model for SN X-ray emission exists within the literature, and we make no attempt to adopt one here.
+For example, in researching the surprising X-ray emission of Type Ib/c SNe, \citet{Marg17} have proposed that as much as $\sim$ 40\% of Ib/C SNe could be X-ray-luminous at t $\gtrsim$ 1000 days. \citet{Bret2022} reported on seven years of Chandra–NuSTAR observations of SN 2014C, which they note is a late interacting SN best modeled and observed at thermal emission with $T \approx 20$ keV.
+The implications of this continually growing evidence are that a significant percentage of SN X-ray emission is simply being unobserved, particularly in the shorter wavelengths.
+However, no agreed-upon spectral model for SN X-ray emission exists within the literature, and we make no attempt to adopt one here.

 Therefore, with the limitations of (1) only observed epochs and (2) only observed energy ranges, all considered, our calculations will thus yield conservative values for the total X-ray energy outputs.
-We accept this given that here we are merely analyzing the empirical evidence to determine if these emissions can induce a notable impact with the confirmed energy alone.
-As the astronomical community gains further insight into the harder spectrum of X-ray emission, and the X-ray observational cadence increases, we will be able to expand our assessment.
+We accept this given that here we are merely analyzing the empirical evidence to determine if these emissions can induce a notable impact with the confirmed energy alone and will extrapolate further in a future study.
+As the astronomical community gains further insight into the harder spectrum of X-ray emission and the X-ray observational cadence increases, we will be able to expand our assessment.